Become A Volunteer

 5. Start tutoring.
 Meet with your student(s) for at least two hours per week for a minimum of six months (Adult Literacy GED track), a year (ESOL, Adult Literacy Basic Skills track), and a school year (Youth Literacy).
 Share your success stories with us, and attend periodic in-service training to freshen up your skills.

-Find out more about our programs by watching this video:
+Find out more about our four programs by watching this video:

 Equity underlies everything we do.
 We serve immigrants, low-wealth, and disadvantaged individuals of every age.
 We know that literacy is the primary determinant of health, employment, income levels, and constructive self-expression.
 In 2017, the National Assessment of Educational Progress (NAEP) found that sixty percent of children nationwide are not reading proficiently.
 Without intervention children who do not read proficiently become adults with low literacy and the cycle continues.
 Our one-on-one and small group tutoring is free and based on students’ schedules, making it accessible to those who would otherwise be unable to afford or attend traditional classroom settings.